decentraland/godot-explorer/README.md

 This repos is set up to be opened with Visual Studio Code.
 In the section `Run and Debug` in the Activity bar, you can find the configuration for your platform.

 ## Run test with coverage
+1. Ensure you are in `rust/xtask` folder first
-Run `cargo xtask coverage --dev`.
+2. Run `cargo run -- coverage --dev`.
 It'll create a `coverage` folder with the index.html with the all information.
 For running this commands you need to have lvvm tools and grcov, you can install them with `rustup component add llvm-tools-preview` and `cargo install grcov`.